chrisJuresh/rcr/README.md

 [View the report](report/report.pdf)

+I recieved 92.7% and won the Electronic Engineering and Computer Science Final Year Project Prize for Outstanding Achievement

 The following installation guide assumes you are running Linux.
 It will run fine on Windows too but you may have to make some adaptations.
 Notably with entering the virtual environment.

 # Installation